MAE776569/xprevalent/examples/controllers/details/README.md

 }
 ```

-To get a single object by filter, you can set `findOne` to true and override `getQueryFilter()` to return the filter used to get the object.
+To get a single document using query filter, you can set `findOne` to true and override `getQueryFilter()` to return the filter used to get the document.

 ```javascript
 class UserDetailsController extends ApiDetailsController {